okukucephasna/invincible-api-project/README.md

-Absolutely 👍🏽 — here’s the **complete, continuous, and polished write-up** for your GitHub README, combining both sections into one smooth, professional flow:

----

 ## 🧩 Project Overview

 This is a **simple full-stack project** that leverages **Flask**, **Flask-RESTful**, **PostgreSQL**, and **React** to create an API-driven web application.